-In accordance with paragraph 16(2) of Schedule 19 of the Finance Act 2016, this tax strategy applies to Cairn Energy PLC and its subsidiaries for the year ended 31 December 2019.
+In accordance with paragraph 16(2) of Schedule 19 of the Finance Act 2016, this tax strategy applies to the Group PLC and its subsidiaries for the year ended 31 December 2020.
 There has been no substantive change to the tax strategy from the previous year.

-The Cairn Energy PLC Group seeks to deliver value for shareholders from the discovery and development of hydrocarbons within a sustainable self-funding business model: maintaining a balanced portfolio, seeking operation excellence and delivering a sustainable business.
+The Group seeks to deliver value for shareholders from the discovery and development of hydrocarbons within a sustainable self-funding business model: maintaining a balanced portfolio, seeking operation excellence and delivering a sustainable business.

-In its approach to tax, the group aims to be a good corporate citizen, managing its tax affairs in a transparent and responsible manner in all the jurisdictions in which it operates.
-Cairn is committed to complying with tax laws and having open and constructive relationships with all tax authorities.
+In its approach to tax, the Group aims to be a good corporate citizen, managing its tax affairs in a transparent and responsible manner in all the jurisdictions in which it operates.
+We are committed to complying with tax laws and having open and constructive relationships with all tax authorities.

 The Group’s activities have been focused on assets at exploration, appraisal and development stages; from 2017, production income has been received for the first time for several years.
 Due to the level of costs incurred in developing the fields which are now generating income, it is unlikely that any taxable profits will be realised in the current year.
 However, the Group does pay employer taxes, stamp and import duties and other taxes including sales taxes as well as collecting and remitting employee taxes and withholding taxes thereby contributing significantly to the economy of the countries in which it operates.

 In its approach to tax, the Group relies on the following key principles:

 Corporate responsibility is key to the Company and its business principles are based on these core values:

 - Respect: we act with respect for people, their communities, the environment, human rights and the law.

 - Responsibility: we behave fairly and ethically and are accountable for our actions.
 The Group believes in, and acts on, its responsibility to care for people, society and the environment.